-XADD cappedstream MAXLEN 5000 * field value5001 // Add a value value5001 to field1 of cappedstream and set the maximum number of messages to 5,000.
+XADD cappedstream MAXLEN 5000 * field value5001 //Add a value of value5001 to field1 of cappedstream and set the maximum number of messages to 5,000.

-However, if you set the maximum queue length to an exact value such as 5,000 messages, precise control is achieved at the sacrifice of performance.
-To optimize memory usage, Redis streams are represented as delta-compressed macro nodes that are linked together by a radix tree.
+If you set the maximum queue length to an exact value such as 5,000 messages, precise control is achieved, but performance is degraded.
+To optimize memory usage, a Redis stream stores data on delta-compressed macro nodes that are connected in a radix tree.
 Each time ApsaraDB for Redis deletes a message, it must search the macro node for the message and mark the message as deleted.
-This mechanism is not optimal for high-throughput ApsaraDB for Redis services where messages are deleted and added frequently.
-The performance of ApsaraDB for Redis deteriorates if it deletes messages frequently.
+This mechanism is not optimal for high-throughput ApsaraDB for Redis services where messages are frequently added and deleted.
+The performance of ApsaraDB for Redis degrades if it frequently deletes messages.
 Therefore, we recommend that you add a tilde (~) in the XADD command to specify an approximate maximum length.
 Example:

-XADD cappedstream MAXLEN ~ 5000 * field value1 // Add a value value5001 to field1 of cappedstream and set the maximum number of messages to approximately 5,000.
+XADD cappedstream MAXLEN ~ 5000 * field value1 //Add a value of value5001 to field1 of cappedstream and set the maximum number of messages to approximately 5,000.